Gian Piero Galeazzi

 Gian Piero Galeazzi (18 May 1946 – 12 November 2021), also known as Giampiero Galeazzi, was an Italian competition rower, sport journalist, commentator, and television personality.

 Life and career

 Born in Rome, Galeazzi graduated in statistics, then he was a competition rower, becoming a junior world champion and participating in Mexico Olympics in 1968.

-He was hired by RAI as a sports journalist in 1972, and he was for years a commenter of rowing, tennis and soccer.
-In 1992 he started hosting the most important RAI sport program of the time, 90º minuto, and from 1994 he also proposed himself as an entertainer in the variety show Domenica in.
+In 1972 he was hired by RAI as a sport commentator.
+Galeazzi went on to work both on TV and radio, following rowing as well as tennis and soccer.
+In 1992 he was invited to host the RAI sport program with the highest rating at the time, 90º minuto.
+From 1994 his role was expanded to co-conductor and entertainer of the variety show Domenica in.

 Galeazzi died on 12 November 2021, at the age of 75, due to complications from diabetes.